How to drain a Lazy Spa

 3) Attach A Hose To Empty

 Now you need to locate the lower water pipe outlet on the exterior of your Lazy Spa.
-Attach the hose adapter that your hot tub came with, attach your hose to that, and point the other end into the nearest drain.
+Attach the a hose to drain your lazy spa, make sure to use the hose adapter that your hot tub came with, attach your hose to that, and point the other end into the nearest drain.

 Point of note here, do not empty hot tub water into your garden.
 It contains a whole bunch of chemicals that your grass and plants will not thank you for introducing into their habitat.